sree-hari-s/MasteringPyTrail/README.md

 Throughout the challenge, I will work on a variety of Python projects to apply what I've learned.
 You can find these projects in the Projects directory.

-## Progress

-I will regularly update my progress and share my experiences with the community.
-You can check my progress in the [Progress](progress.md) file.

 ## Goals

 During 100 Days Of Code-Python, my goals include: